apjone/pwndocs/pwndocs/docs/Network Scanners/rustscan.md

 # Installation

-Rustscan can be [downloaded from github](https://github.com/RustScan/RustScan/releases/latest) as a `dpkg` for installation on debian based systems such as Kali & Ubuntu.
+Rustscan can be [downloaded from github](https://github.com/RustScan/RustScan/releases/latest) as a `.deb` for installation on debian based systems such as Kali & Ubuntu.

 ```
 sudo dpkg -i Downloads/rustscan_version_amd64.deb